ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Duration:** 1 hour

-You momentarily alters the laws of reality in a 500-ft. cube around you, changing the environment, warping terrain, and altering natural laws.
+Yukari momentarily alters the laws of reality in a 500-ft. cube around her, changing the environment, warping terrain, and altering natural laws.
 Gravity may shift, time may slow down or speed up, or objects within the area may be teleported randomly.
-Any teleportation attempt besides you made in the area must take a spell check in order to proceed.
+Any teleportation attempt without Yukari's permission in the area must take a spell check in order to proceed.
 Creatures in the area subjected to one of the following effects according to their d4 roll each minute as long as they're still inside the area of effect:

 \page